Sep 26, 2022

 Dietary sugar can cause toxic substances to be created within our tissue or cells, which contributes to inflammation in our body.
-Inflammation is created by our immune system response, a side effect to fighting something like an irritant, a toxin or injury.
+Inflammation is created by our immune system response—a side effect to fighting something like an irritant, a toxin or injury.
 It’s our body giving a clear signal that something is going wrong in there.
 (More info on how inflammation works here.)

 If you can bio-tune yourself to better avoid these dangerous players that drive high blood sugar and inflammation, then you are proactively protecting your metabolic health, which may help to avoid more serious health issues down the line.
 Earlier use of CGM technology for at-risk but not yet diagnosed diabetes, may hold the potential to significantly reduce the worldwide medical burden of cardiovascular and metabolic disease.